Skip to main content

 • Define target users, core use cases and the MVP feature list

-• Choose native (Swift/Kotlin) vs cross-platform (React Native/Flutter) and confirm the stack
+• Choose native (Swift/Kotlin) vs cross platform (React Native/Flutter) and confirm the stack

-• Draft monetisation, data-privacy and permissions requirements
+• Draft monetization, data privacy and permissions requirements

 • Set up the repo, issue tracker and CI/CD pipeline (Fastlane / EAS / Bitrise)